 Congratulations to the recipients of our 2019 award cycle.

-2019 Physician Scientist Training Award Recipients
+2019 Physician Scientist Training Grant Recipients

 Obstructive sleep apnea (OSA) is associated with diabetes and cardiovascular disease by unknown mechanisms.
 We have shown that OSA induces adipose tissue lipolysis, which increases plasma free fatty acids (FFA) during sleep.
 Excess FFA may cause metabolic dysfunction.
 We hypothesize that beta adrenergic blockade will mitigate this effect of OSA.
 Our study is a randomized clinical trial of propranolol versus placebo on nocturnal FFA levels during sleep in subjects exposed acutely to OSA (CPAP withdrawal).

 Both short sleep duration and sleep apnea are associated with an increased risk of atherosclerosis.
 This proposal will investigate the relationship between actigraphically-estimated sleep duration and carotid vascular inflammation in patients with sleep apnea, employing hybrid positron emission tomography/magnetic resonance imaging (PET/MRI) with 18-F-fluorodeoxyglucose tracer as a robust measure of plaque inflammation.
 The study will help delineate the influence of short sleep duration on atherosclerosis and lay the groundwork for investigating short sleep duration as an under-appreciated risk factor for cardiovascular risk in patients with sleep apnea.

 2019 Bridge to Success Grant Recipients